EntityGraphQL/EntityGraphQL/docs/content/field-extensions/02-filtering.md

 ---
-title: "Filtering"
+title: 'Filtering'
-metaTitle: "Add filtering to your fields - EntityGraphQL"
+metaTitle: 'Add filtering to your fields - EntityGraphQL'
-metaDescription: "Add filtering to your fields"
+metaDescription: 'Add filtering to your fields'
 ---

 To quickly add filtering capabilities to your collection fields use the `UseFilter()` field extension.